 This site was a fun project.
-I challenged myself to try tools I’d never used before, ruling out familiar options like Node and Vite.
-My needs were simple anyhow - I didn’t need reactive webpages or complex server features.
-I just needed some lightweight scaffolding to serve static pages, coupled with a free hosting solution.
+I challenged myself to try something new, ruling out familiar tools like Node and Vite.
+My needs were simple anyhow - I didn’t need reactive webpages or complex servers.
+I just needed some lightweight scaffolding to serve static pages, coupled with a free hosting service.
 Enter GitHub Pages!

 GitHub Pages

-So now we have a way to build and deploy the site.
+So now we have an easy way to deploy the site.
 But what if we could make it even easier?

 Jekyll

-Another core component of Jekyll is layouts.
-A layout is basically an HTML template that surrounds your custom content.
-For example, notice how my site has an “About the author” section next to every article?
-Rather than copy-pasting the HTML, each article “inherits” from a shared layout.
-The layout consists of 1) a placeholder for article text and 2) the hard-coded fragment for “About the author.”
-When Jekyll builds the site, it slots the article text into the placeholder and voila - every article gets an “About” section with identical formatting.
-I can tweak the appearance (e.g. update the author name) and see the change reflected everywhere.
-And if I want special behavior for some articles, I can just create more placeholders to override.
+Another big Jekyll feature is layouts.
+A layout is basically an reusable template that wraps custom content.
+For example, my site has an “About the author” section next to each article.
+That comes from a shared layout.
+It consists of a hard-coded “About” section and an article placeholder.
+When Jekyll builds the site, it inserts each article into the template and voila - every page has an “About” section.
+I can change the author name and see that change reflected everywhere.

 Themes